-As from 1 April 2012, Dividends Tax is due by the shareholder at a rate of 15%, subject to a reduction in the rate in terms of a double taxation agreement.
+As from 22 February 2017 Dividends Tax is payable at a rate of 20% (previously 15%), subject to a reduction in the rate in terms of a double taxation agreement.
+Prior to 1 April 2012, dividends were subject to Secondary Tax on Companies.